aggbak/WebCommander/README.md

 ### Web Commander
-Simple android client app to send web commands over to a server that thenprocesses the commandds.
+Simple android client app to send web commands over to a server that then processes the commands.